DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-7_meshes.md

 ## Meshes
 In the field of computational modeling, Meshes are one of the most pervasive forms of representing 3D geometry.
-Mesh geometry can be a light-weight and flexible alternative to working with NURBS, and meshes are used in everything from rendering and visualizations to digital fabrication and 3D printing.
+Mesh geometry can be a light-weight and flexible alternative to working with NURBS, and Meshes are used in everything from rendering and visualizations to digital fabrication and 3D printing.

 ### What's a Mesh?
 A Mesh is a collection of quadrilaterals and triangles that represents a surface or solid geometry.
 Like Solids, the structure of a Mesh object includes vertices, edges, and faces.
 There are additional properties that make Meshes unique as well, such as normals.